 Fibre artists, rugcrafters and rugmakers from Australia, New Zealand and across the South Pacific are pushing a traditional craft from the Northern Hemisphere in new and different directions.

-In recent years, Australian rugcrafters (hookers and prodders) have slowly rediscovered their rag rug roots and the traditional craft virutally “lost” to us in this country.
-With this in mind, I thought it was a good time to offer a site with information that didn’t simply repeat the same information that could be easily found on other websites, but to focus primarily on rug crafting in Queensland (where I live) and Australia in general.
+In recent years, Australian rugcrafters (hookers) have slowly rediscovered their rag rug roots and the traditional craft nearly lost to us in this country.
+With that in mind, this site offers information that focuses on rug crafting in the “south”.

 The craft vs/art discussion is one I hope we might also examine by highlighting how fibre artists in the southern hemisphere are extending the spectrum of fibre and textile arts through their work.

 If you would like to learn more about the “lost” traditional rug making craft (and art!) of your transported or migrant grandparents, please considering joining my group or any of the other rug crafting groups around Australia.
 (You’ll find links to them on this site).

 Contents of the pages of the "Rug Crafting Australia remain the property of the authors or artists and are under automatic copyright.
 This means that apart from fair dealing for the purposes of private study, research or review, as permitted under the Copyright Act, they can't be printed, copied, saved or stored without the express permission of that originator.
 In other words, please don't pin or promote someone's property without their permission.
 Just ask first.
 Please keep my name attached to anything you use of mine.
 Thank you!